 Therefore, people with oily skin should try to focus on eating low glycemic foods, such as:

-Cow’s milk, given its glycemic index, can also trigger acne through inflammatory pathways.
-This, in turn, results in clogged pores.
+Given its glycemic index, cow’s milk can also trigger acne through inflammatory pathways.
+This results in clogged pores.

 9. Reducing stress